 12-volt direct current provides electrical power for all lighting, pumps, electronics, and D/C devices.
-A main breaker is on the panel located in the bilge area.
-Additional D/C switches and breakers are located on the dash panel.
-There is also a D/C terminal bus panel located behind the helm.
+A main breaker panel is located in the bilge on the starboard stringer.
+There is also a D/C panel inside the cabin and a D/C terminal bus panel located behind the helm inside of the console.
 Battery selector switches are for battery isolation, parallel operation, and disconnect.
 Caution: To avoid possible alternator / battery damage on twin-engine installations, insure the dual battery switches are never left so both engines are connected together (never leave a switch on "BOTH" or "ALL").
 The preferred switch position is port engine to port battery, starboard to starboard.
+Models with a generator installed will have an additional battery switch for the generator electrical system.